Dependency management

 • due diligence starts at declaring dependencies.

-• You can empower your declared dependencies with a package/environment manager such as conda.
+• You can empower your declared dependencies with a package/environment manager such as uv (or conda).

-• packaging dependencies uses tools like renv (for R), or pipenv (for Python).
+• packaging dependencies using tools like renv (for R), or uv (for Python).

 • containers are awesome, and container tools like Docker and Singularity probably sound more daunting than they actually are.